drrlvn/arch-installation-guide/README.md

 ## The steps

 1. Boot into Arch Linux live installation media.
 Make sure that you know which disk is used for your installation.
 We'll assume it's `/dev/sda`.
+You can use `blkid` to list block devices.
 1. If you're using Wifi, launch `wifi-menu`.
 You're network should be automatically configured if you're using wired network.
 1. *Optional* - You can launch an SSH server and continue your installation remotely from another